WillWillman/openai-boilerplate/README.md

 ## 5. Access the App
 - Once started, the server runs on [http://localhost:[port]](http://localhost:3000) (3000 by default)

-## 6. DATA_RESOURCES
+- The Home route
+    - Uses an initData function call in the useEffect to pull all data and make a call to the openApi endpoint
+    - The default component PrintProps will print out the props (store + actions) as json

+# RESOURCES
-- Will create default CRUD routes as well as redux actions and reducers
+- Create default CRUD server routes as well as client redux actions and reducers.
-- There is a default `/` route that returns the [Home](./src/client/routes/Home/Home.tsx) component which can be used as an example route for prototyping (go [http://localhost:[port]](http://localhost:3000) to see the store thats generated printed out)
+- Can be set in code by exporting from the [Resource Array](./src/config/resources/index.ts)
+  - Note: the resource named "resource" is just a mock and can be removed
+- Can be set by passing env variable
+- Each resource must contain
+  - name: name of resource
+    - used for collection name and endpoint (Server) and reducer name (Client)
+  - schema
+    - body: define the shape of the data
+    - query: define the query params that can be used to filter data

 ## New from Template Extension
 1. Install [extension](https://marketplace.visualstudio.com/items?itemName=PolymerMallard.new-from-template)
 1. Update or add Templates here: .vscode/templates
 1. Right click on directory where you want to add from template, select template, and fill out inputs

+# Templates
-ReactComponent:
+1. ReactComponent:
-Generates a component connected with all the state and actions from store and prints out a hello world and with all the props (including store)
+  - Generates a component connected with all the state and actions from store and prints out a hello world and with all the props